-Bring Android to your computer with these best emulators
+Best Android Emulator for PC and Mac 2022

 Create a mini-gaming computer

-Instead of using an app to emulate games and apps, Bliss OS makes use of a virtual machine or can be installed directly to a USB drive.
-This opens up the possibilities to use the emulator on everything from desktop PCs to Chromebooks and Windows tablets.
+Instead of using an app to emulate games and apps, Bliss OS makes use of a virtual machine or can be installed directly on a USB drive.
+This opens up the possibility to use the emulator on everything from desktop PCs to Chromebooks and Windows tablets.

-Android 12 is coming sooner than you think — here's what we know so far

-What's next for the latest version of Android?
-From rumored features, interface changes, availability, and more, here's everything we know so far about Android 12!